jeremyButtler/find--Co-infections/supplemental-programs.md

   quality scores.
 When a reference is used it will also extract the top reads by using mapping qualities.

-One warning is that the structures used with fqGetIds are predeclared and stored on the stack instead of the heap, which means that their is less memory to use.
-So this program may error out (not enough memory) if you are extracting to many reads (probably over 10000).

 The help message can be called with -h.

 #### How to build and use extractTopReads